 Discomfort from a medical condition such as a urinary tract infection or arthritis may prevent carefree enjoyment of sex.
 Also, some women may be influenced by cultural pressures that do not encourage sexuality in older women.
 Depression and relationship difficulties may also make it difficult to enjoy sex.

 For men, the most common sexual problem is erectile dysfunction or ED (impotence).
 The chance of suffering from ED increases with age.
 ED is defined as an inability to maintain enough of an erection to carry out sexual intercourse.

 How Common are Sexual Problems in Older Adults?

-Researchers have found that about half of sexually active women between the ages of 75-85 years report lack of interest in the experience.
+Researchers have found that about half of sexually active women between the ages of 75-85 years report lack of interest in sex.
 For more than four out of ten older women, reduced lubrication is a problem.
-Almost four out of ten women are unable to reach a climax, and a quarter report no pleasure from their sexual activity.
-About one out of 10 older women have pain during intercourse.
+Almost four out of ten women are unable to reach a climax, and a quarter reports no pleasure from their sexual activity.
+About one out of 10 older women has pain during intercourse.

-The prevalence of ED, by far the most common sexual difficulty in men, increases with age.
-Nearly 75% of men have experienced impotence at some time by the age of 70 years.
+ED is by far the most common sexual difficulty in men.
+The likelihood of experiencing ED increases with age.
+By the time they reach 70 years old, nearly 75% of men have experienced impotence at some time.
 Also, older men take part in sexual activity much more rarely than they did when they were younger.
 While young men normally engage in sex 3-4 times per week, only 7% of men in their 60s and only 2% of men over age 70 report having sex this often.
 After the age of 80, only 15-25% of men engage in sex.